Looking for signs that your interview went well?

 You got the office tour or met other professionals who work there

 A routine tour of the office by an internal recruiter carries less meaning than an impromptu one done by a hiring manager as they walk you back to the reception area.
-If the interviewer took the time to walk you around the office and make a few introductions, chances are they can see you joining the team.
+If the interviewer or employer took the time to walk you around the office and make a few introductions with team members, chances are they can see you as part of the team.
 Use this opportunity to make a good impression and get a feel for the company culture and your would-be co-workers.

 The interviewer tried to sell you on the company and the position